 Parameter Description Name Lets you rename the node.
-Hold Time Lets you enter the number of frames you want one of the quake vibrations (position) to hold for.
+Hold Time Lets you enter the number of frames you want one of the quake vibrations (pos- ition) to hold for.
 Most camera shakes are done in a single frame (1) or double frame (2).
 Interpolate An interpolation is generated between the random values.
 Instead of jumping to the next position, it will slowly progress forwards to the next position.
 It is the same principle as stop-motion keyframes and motion keyframes.
 Move Amplitude This is the strength of the quake.
 The higher the value, the stronger the quake.
 If the value is set to 0, there will be no motion.
 To have the motion start and stop at a specific frame during the scene, you can create a function curve and animate the amplitude over time.
-Simply click the Function button to generate the function, then click on it again to open the Function editor.
-Apply on X, Y, Z Applies the quake to the X, Y and Z-axis.
+Simply click the Function Apply on X, Y, Z Applies the quake to the X, Y and Z-axis.
 Rotation Amplitude When the value is higher than 0, a rotating quake is applied.
 The higher the value, the stronger the quake.

 Random Seed Generates a different randomization pattern.
-If you cascade two Quake or more to apply a different amplitude on a different axis, you can change Random Seed value to generate a different randomization pattern.
-If the quake has a strong amplitude and the Y quake a weak amplitude and you not want them to follow the same random pattern, then set the Random value of the Quake nodes to different numbers. e the X ou do --- ---------------------
+If you cascade two Quake nodes or more to apply a different amplitude on a different axis, you can change the Random Seed value to generate a different randomization pattern.
+If the X quake has a strong amplitude and the Y quake a weak amplitude and you do not want them to follow the same random pattern, then set the Random Seed value of the Quake nodes to different numbers. ------------- ---